Whether you’re a Caryl Churchill aficionado or you’re new to her work, we know that once you’ve read one of her pieces, you’ll want to read them all.

 In 2014, Uganda passed an Anti-Homosexuality Act.
 This short, startling play looks at what lies behind it.
 Caryl Churchill’s Pigs and Dogs premiered at the Royal Court Theatre, London, in 2016, in a production directed by Dominic Cooke.

-Discover more Caryl Churchill plays to read.
+Discover more Caryl Churchill plays to read on our website.